 8. Remain aware of your surroundings.

-It’s common to chat or listen to music when walking with a companion.
-While that can make walking more enjoyable, continue to remain aware of potential hazards, such as potholes, patches of ice, traffic, or uneven terrain.
+Chatting or listening to music is common when walking with a companion.
+While that can make walking more enjoyable, remain aware of potential hazards, such as potholes, patches of ice, traffic, or uneven terrain.
 Be especially alert when stepping off a curb, where a misstep can result in a sprained or broken ankle.

 9. Bring your cell phone.